 Type FCP Stacked Metallized Polyphenylene Sulfide (PPS) Film Capacitors: Pack high capacitance values and excellent high-frequency response over a wide temperature range within small SMT packages.
 As with FCP capacitors, Type FCA acrylic film capacitors offer high capacitance values as well as improved high-frequency filtering and excellent DC power bus noise attenuation.
 FCA capacitors consist of non-inductive stacked layers of metallized resin film and plated copper alloy terminals.

-Aluminum electrolytic Capacitors: Provide higher capacitance than other capacitor types but have very wide nominal tolerance values.
+Aluminum electrolytic Capacitors: Provide higher capacitance than other circuit board capacitor types but have very wide nominal tolerance values.
 Higher capacitance values allow electrolytic capacitors to smooth ripples when used in power supplies and work as coupling capacitors.
 Due to wide tolerance values and because the equivalent series resistance increases with frequency, electrolytic capacitors do not handle high frequencies.
 SMT electrolytic capacitors offer high capacitance, low impedance, and high temperature stability.
 In addition, the surface mount electrolytic capacitors resist vibration well on moving printed circuit boards.